 I have also just started to wean my son on to solids, at the beginning of this week.
-I chose to do this at 5 and half months, as my family and I are going away on holidays in the first in the first 3 weeks of October, otherwise I would have left it until 6 months.
+I chose to do this at 5 and a half months, as my family and I are going away on holiday in the first 3 weeks of October, otherwise, I would have left it until 6 months.

 The thing is I have tried to see if he will take to formula milk in a big bottle, but he does not want to take to it, he wants me.
 I wonder if he would prefer a smaller bottle?
 Do you have any tips for me?
 As I am breastfeeding at home not out and about, will he ever take to the bottle?

-First of all I want to congratulate you on a successful introduction of solid foods!
+First of all, I want to congratulate you on the successful introduction of solid foods!
 If your son is already, after only a few days, starting to breastfeed less it means that he eats enough other foods to be content.
-That is certainly not the case for many babies when the starting with solids!
+That is certainly not the case for many babies when starting with solids!

 A few things you can do to try to make him accept the bottle are: